jenkins-infra/kubernetes-management/README.md

 * We need one jenkins instance per cluster so we should split cluster orchestration tasks outside release.ci.jenkins.io

+* If RBAC is enabled on the cluster, before being able to use helm, we need to create a service acccount for helm with the right cluster role binding. we can run following command: ```kubectl apply -f helm/rbac.yaml```

 ## Links
 * [Helmfile](https://github.com/roboll/helmfile)
 * [Helm Charts](https://github.com/helm/charts)